-The Idaho-Wyoming Railroad company has filed location maps at the Blackfoot landoffice for a proposed line as follows: Leaves Elva, Bingham county, runs northeast to Fremont county, three miles in Fremont county, then southeast along the south fork of Snake river to a point in township 5 2 north, range 43 east, which is in Swan Valley.
-This is the first section of the Valley. road which has been approved for locatio
+The Idaho-Wyoming Railroad company has filed location maps at the Blackfoot landoffice for a proposed line as follows: Leaves Elva, Bingham county, runs northeast to Fremont ounty, three miles in Fremont county, then southeast along the south fork of Snake river to a point in township 5, north, range 43 east, which is in Swan Valley This is the first section of the road which has been approved for location.

-Other branch lines are to be structed, and location papers will soon be submitted for approval at the landoffice by this same company, defining through what territory the road will run.-Pocatello Tribune.
+Other branch lines are to be constructed, and location papers will soon be submitted for approval at the landoffice by this same company, defining through what territory the road will ran .- Pocatello Tribune.